trvsdnn/frank/README.md

 And you're ready to get to work.
 By default, dynamic templates are served from the `dynamic` folder and static files are served from the `static` folder.

-When you are finished:
+When you are done working:

-    $ frankout <dump_dir> # compile templates
+    $ frankout <dump_dir>

-    or
+to compile templates and copy them, along with static your assets, into `<dump_dir>`.
+Or,

-    $ frankout --production <dump_dir> # compile and create folder structure suitable for serving from a production website
+    $ frankout --production <dump_dir>

+to compile & copy, but organized so as to be served up by a production website. (e.g. creating `index.html`s)

 Views & Layouts
 -------------------------

-All of your templates, and less/sass/coffeescript go into `<project>/dynamic`, by default.
+All of your templates, less, sass &c. go into `<project>/dynamic`, by default.
 You are more than welcome to organize them into subfolders if you've got lots.

 ### Views